bodkan/slendr/inst/extdata/backend_comments.md

 > You do "N = event.getValue("N");", so N is a variable. [...] how about "pop_size" or some such?

+Given that UPPER_CASE_CONSTANTS are now basically all command-line arguments, I'm actually thinking about making them lower-case.
+I personally don't see much of a reason to call the default slendr SLiM script outside of R, but having to type out `-d UPPER_CASE_CLI_ARGUMENT=123` somehow bothers me a bit.
+A matter of esthetics though.

 ---

 ### Done ✅

 > add_markers() checks if (TRACK_ANCESTRY) and does nothing if it's false.
 Seems weird to me; more normal would be to put the if (TRACK_ANCESTRY) outside the function, in the caller not the function.
-This is because the function name suggests that the function simply "adds markers"; if it does what you have it doing, it should be named "add_markers_if_tracking_ancestry" or some such.
+This is because the function name suggests that the function simply "adds markers" [...]
 A nit, but this sort of thing can cause confusion.
 Functions/methods should do what their name says they do, to the extent possible.
 Sorry for being pedantic, I feel a little guilty about this comment.  :->

 No reason to feel guilty.
-As a fellow nitpicker and code pedant, I appreciate this comment. 👍 In my quasi-semi-defense, I have no idea why this is even there.
+As a fellow code pedant, I appreciate this comment. 👍 In my quasi-semi-defense, I have no idea why this condition was even there.
 I think it must be a left-over of a pre-table/Dictionary iteration of the backend which probably did something slightly more in this function.

 ---

+### Done ✅

+@peterlharp Does this look like a reasonable way to do #61 and #62?
+I modified the format of the metadata slightly (moved `"description"` one level "higher" in the hierarchy directly under the `"slendr"` key) and simplified it only to what's used by slendr in its current state.
+It appears that this metadata wouldn't currently be used for anything else except slendr itself, but it would be quite easy to expand/modify the format should other spatial tools pop up at some point.

+---

+### Done ✅

+> slim_time(), yikes.
+That's a lot of complicated code just to translate times.
+Would it be possible to do a different approach to this?
+You could maybe (a) write out the translated times in the first place so they don't need to be shifted at runtime, or (b) do the shift by simply adding BURNIN_LENGTH when you *use* a time value that you just got from a table?
+Don't know if any of this is practical, but this sort of complex dictionary-munging is definitely an obstacle to understanding how the script works.

+~~Three paragraphs of lame excuses and justification for why I can't or don't want to address this right now. 🤦‍♀️~~

+Wow, this was a brilliant point.
+It took me a whole week sitting on this, while I was implementing your other comments but when I actually found a good way to implement your suggestions (option (b)).
+This made the code *so much* cleaner.
+Thank you!

+---

-### In-progress ⏳
+### Done ✅

-> set_coordinates() could be made vastly more efficient by vectorizing it, but if it's not a bottleneck don't worry about it, because the way to vectorize it is a little bit gross (see https://github.com/MesserLab/SLiM-Extras/blob/master/models/Recipe_15.10_OnLand.slim)

-Ah, this is clever.
-Also, yet another case where I missed a clear vectorization possibility.
-I actually think it makes sense to optimize the code as much as possible.
-I will do some profiling (I've never actually used the SLiM profiler before 😬) and update the PR accordingly based on what I find.
+> original_time(), I'm not really sure what it does.
+In what units is "current generation time", in what units is "the original units", why are they different, etc.?
+The comment on this function needs to be improved.

+Same as the above.
+It was surprisingly painful to do this, but I'm so glad I did it.
+Lots of code was removed by doing this -- the best kind of refactoring. :)

+---

+# Tasks in progress

 ---